-Last summer we were a bit spoiled.
+Last summer, we had some great television to watch.
 We had Political Animals, a USA Network mini-series about a former first lady who became Secretary of State and then decided to run for President (I wonder who that could be based on?), Lena Dunham’s tour de force Girls, and VEEP starring Julia Louis-Dreyfuss as the vice president of the United States.
-The critically acclaimed Bunheads, from Gilmore Girls creator Amy Sherman-Palladino, also debuted last summer.
-None of the characters on this show were perfect but they were all strong, smart, and super intriguing.
-When it comes to finding strong female characters this summer our options are comparatively pretty darn bleak.
+In stark contrast to the strong, female-led shows of last summer, this season’s options for women are few and far between.
+Amy Sherman-Palladino’s much-anticipated followup to Gilmore Girls, Bunheads, arrived last year with an incredible cast that breathed life into fully formed characters – none of whom were perfect but all of whom were fascinating in their ways.

-But sometimes summer can be an opportunity for lesser-known networks to produce something amazing.
-A television diamond in the rough, if you will.
-After all Mad Men premiered on AMC on July 19, 2007.
-Before that no one watched anything on AMC except old movies and the cast was full of no-names (very handsome no-names, but still no-names).
-Mad Men, now in its sixth season, is a critically praised hit and has a cult-like following.
+Sometimes, lesser-known networks have the chance to produce great content during summertime.
+For example, Mad Men premiered on AMC on July 19, 2007.
+Before Mad Men, no one watched anything on AMC except old movies and the cast was full of unknown actors (very handsome unknowns, but still unknowns).
+Now in its sixth season, Mad Men is a critically praised hit with a cult-like following.

 But I do not think we are going to get a Mad Men this summer.
-Not with shows like this to choose from: Devious Maids, Mistresses, and Princesses: Long Island.
-Maids, mistresses, and princesses?
-What year is it?
-1942?
-Give me some vampires, lawyers, and doctors with emotional problems!
+Not with shows like Devious Maids, Mistresses, and Princesses: Long Island on the air.
+Rather than maids, mistresses, and princesses who feel trapped in some outdated notions of womanhood give me vampires, lawyers slaying the patriarch, and doctors with emotional problems!

-I would say after doing some research I should give Devious Maids (Lifetime) more of a chance as it is produced by Eva Longoria and features an all-Latina cast (something hardly ever seen on TV), but the promos and marketing for the series are getting absolutely slammed for perpetuating stereotypes.
-The show may actually be good but the marketing campaign is ruining it.
+After conducting some research, I have concluded that Devious Maids (Lifetime) may be worth watching.
+The show is produced by Eva Longoria and features an all-Latina cast, which is something seldom seen on television.
+However, the promos and marketing for the series are being harshly criticized for perpetuating stereotypes.
+The show itself may be good, but the poor marketing campaign may ruin its chance of success.
 Watch the trailer below:

-Finally we have the reality show Princesses: Long Island.
-Now, I won’t lie.
-I actually love this show.
-Any woman that wears one of those headbands around her head with a leopard-print maxi dress for the occasion of going to the grocery store is super intriguing to me.
-But, it is a wee bit depressing that none of the women on the show — which focuses on six unmarried women in their late 20s born and bred in Long Island who tend to care more about the superficial things in life — seem to have jobs or any career aspirations (except for one).
-Their biggest goal in life is to find a husband so they can move from their parent’s payroll to their hubbies’.
-Entertainment wise it is amazing.
-There have already been fights about Facebook poking, stolen boyfriends, and threats to punch someone in the face and we aren’t even on the third episode yet.
-Role model wise though it is a pretty pitiful.
+Lastly, we have the reality show Princesses: Long Island.
+I’ll be honest, I adore this program.
+It’s captivating to see a woman who would wear one of those headbands with a leopard-print maxi dress just to go buy groceries.
+It is disheartening that none of the women on the show seem to have jobs or any career aspirations.
+The show primarily focuses on six unmarried women in their late 20s who were born and grew up on Long Island.
+They largely tend to care more about appearances than anything else in life.
+The biggest goal in their lives is to find a husband so that they can move out of their parents’ houses and onto their husbands’ payrolls.
+In terms of entertainment, it’s amazing.
+There have already been fights about Facebook poking, stolen boyfriends, and threats to punch someone in the face, and we’re only on the third episode.
+As far as role models go though, it’s pretty pitiful.

-This is depressing considering television is often hailed as a better place for women, in terms of power, creativity, and female representation in characters, as compared to film.
+Although television is often said to be a better place for women with more powerful, creative female characters than film, these stats show that depressing reality.
 Meghan Casserly of Forbes, in an article titled “Is Television The Best Place for Women In Hollywood?” wrote:

-But television isn’t totally perfect.
-According to The Center for Study of Women in Television and Film, in 2011 women made up 26 percent of all creators, directors, writers, producers, executive producers, editors, and directors of photography, which is up one point from the previous year and five points from the 1997-98 season.
-But 68 percent of all shows don’t even have a female writer on staff.
-“It’s harder; there are less women looking for work.
-It’s easier to have an all-white male writing staff,” said Dan Harmon, the creator and showrunner of the NBC sitcom Community.
+Although television has progressed in recent years, there is still room for improvement.
+The Center for Study of Women in Television and Film found that women only made up 26 percent of all creators, directors, writers, producers, executive producers editors, and directors of photography back in 2011.
+Although this number did increase by one point from the previous year.
+However, only 32 percent of all shows have a female writer on staff.
+“Fewer women are looking for work in this field, so it’s harder to find qualified candidates,” said Dan Harmon, the creator, and showrunner of the NBC sitcom Community.